-- The City is on track to comply with Ecology's requirements for submittal of the SWMP documentation by March 31, 2019.
-The Engineering Services Division is currently leading the development of the future planned activities with input and support from other departments as needed. - The City is on track to comply with Ecology's requirements for submittal of the 2018 Annual Report by March 31, 2019. - The City created its NPDES departmental/divisional organization structure and identified and empowered NPDES leads. - The City is coordinating with various other permittees on NPDES related activities including education and outreach planning and implementation and illicit discharges. - The City is implementing cost accounting strategies to track NPDES permit related costs.
+- The City is on track to comply with Ecology's requirements for submittal of the SWMP documentation by March 31, 2021.
+The Engineering Services Division is currently leading the development of the future planned activities with input and support from other departments as needed. - The City is on track to comply with Ecology's requirements for submittal of the 2020 Annual Report by March 31, 2021. - The City created its NPDES departmental/divisional organization structure and identified and empowered NPDES leads. - The City is coordinating with various other permittees on NPDES related activities including education and outreach planning and implementation and illicit discharges. - The City is implementing cost accounting strategies to track NPDES permit related costs. - The City has chartered a NPDES implementation team.